Think about it.

 Hurry hurry hurry.

-Renee Walker is a poet and writer on the Square with her canine assistant, Buster.
+Renee Walker is a poet, writer, and real estate broker on the Square with her canine assistant, Buster.